 - Combine the cake mix, pudding mix, eggs, and oil in a large mixing bowl.
 Beat with an electric mixer until smooth.

 - Pour into prepared pan and smooth the top with a spatula.
-Bake for 45 to 50 minutes, until a toothpick inserted into the center of the cake comes out clean.
+Bake for 45 to 55 minutes, until a toothpick inserted into the center of the cake comes out clean.

-- Combine the Kahlua and powdered sugar in a small mixing bowl.
+- Combine the powdered sugar and Kahlua in a small mixing bowl.
 Whisk until completely smooth.
 Spoon over the warm cake, then let stand until cool.

 - Dust cake with powdered sugar and serve with a healthy dollop of whipped cream, if desired.

 - *I used Pillsbury Moist Supreme white cake.
 You can substitute yellow or chocolate cake mix if that’s what you have on hand.